KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

           (recur (dec cnt) (* acc cnt))))))
 ```

-Given that `JKL` is very loosely based on Clojure rather than Common Lisp, my gut instinct is to write something analagous to Clojure's `loop` - `recur` mechanism.
-Because `loop` is similar to `let`, I can probably re-use some of my existing `let` code, notably the part that binds the loop veriables.
+Because `JKL` is conceptually closer to Clojure than Common Lisp, my initial thinking is to use the `loop` - `recur` approach.